mikeal/cancer-diaries/referrals/nyu-langone.md

 I saw the post today about the primary being in the colon.
 My late father was diagnosed with Stage 4 metastatic lung cancer in his brain in 2005.

+When he was diagnosed he was given three months to live.
+He went on to live for 11 years.

 ## NYU Langone

-The NYU Langone hospital system – specifically [Dr. Abe Chachoua][1] – were instrumental to this.
+The NYU Langone hospital system – specifically [Dr. Abe Chachoua][1] – were instrumental to him winning the fight for so long.
 My research began here and I found a short list of Gastrointestinal Oncologists that may be of interest:

 * [Kristen Spencer, D.O.][2] – Director of Phase 1 Trials which stood out to me because it is focused on patients with advanced metastatic cancers
 * [Nina Beri, MD][3] – Principal Investigator on a number of clinical trials (39) of related advanced cancers